amieldelatorre/spotilistcli/README.md

 ```
 The `SPOTILISTCLI_ENVIRONMENT` should be set to `development` or `production`.
 This will change how the working directory is retrieved.

+> When run as a python project use `development` and when run as an executable use `production`.

+OR, once the executable has been downloaded or the project has been setup with the requirements installed, you can run `spotilist configure` to create the `.env` file interactively.

 ## Downloading the executable
 The latest executables can be found here: https://github.com/amieldelatorre/spotilistcli/releases/latest

+Set the `SPOTILISTCLI_ENVIRONMENT` to `production`.

 ## Running
 Run these commands in your terminal at the root directory of the cloned .